JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 When to Plant Potatoes

 Potatoes like warm weather and lots of sunshine, but you can actually plant them while it's still cold outside.
-Potatoes can go in the ground earlier than their cousins, and that's because they're going, well, in the ground, where they'll be nice and protected.
+Potatoes can go in the ground earlier than other warm season plants, and that's because they're going, well, in the ground, where they'll be nice and protected.

 I plant my potatoes two to four weeks before my final frost date, even if the directions on the variety I'm growing say to wait until after the last frost.
 That way, my potatoes are growing and producing before it gets too hot.